Smart City Logistics solutions with micro-hubs and micro-fulfillment logistics centers – Image: Xpert.Digital / metamorworks|Shutterstock.com

 Automated small parts warehouses enable faster order processing and shorter delivery times.
 This improves customer service and increases customer satisfaction.

-Examples of applications for automated small parts warehouses in smart cities and urbanization are:
+Application examples for automated small parts warehouses in smart cities and urbanization include:

 - Spare parts logistics for the maintenance of urban infrastructure such as traffic lights, power grids or water pipes.

-- Storage and distribution of medical supplies and medicines in city hospitals and clinics.
+- Storage and distribution of medical supplies and pharmaceuticals in municipal hospitals and clinics.

 - Online retail and e-commerce to ensure fast order processing and delivery in urban areas.